-Under law, routine vaccine administration is not an "emergency", so the State Parties may not gather personally identifiable health information from student records.
+Under law, routine vaccine administration is not an "emergency", so SMBSD and SBCPHD may not gather personally identifiable health information from student records.
 See for example U.S. Dept. of Educ.
 Family Compliance Policy Office, Letter to Alabama Department of Education re: Disclosure of Immunization Records, February 25, 2004, available at http://www2.ed.gov/policy/gen/guid/fpco/ferpa/library/alhippaa.html

-In this letter, the U.S. Department of Education rejects the position of the Alabama Department of Public Health that tried to gain access to student immunization records:
+In such letter, the U.S. Department of Education rejected the position of the Alabama Department of Public Health that tried to gain access to student immunization records: